free-pixel/PixelClockApp/README.md

   After completing work, the app will automatically switch to long break mode to ensure you have enough recovery time.

-**WARNNING**

-I'm currently building an application on the Mac OS version 15.4.1 .
-If the application fails to run properly, you can clone the code repository and perform the compilation operation on your own.

 ## License

 This project is licensed under the [MIT License](./LICENSE).